-Figure 5 plots the different counterfactual predictions of submodels $A{ct}$ , $A_1$ , and $A_2$ for the probability that only one firm enters the market, that is, the probability of the presence of a monopoly in a market with characteristics $x_0 = (0, 0, 0)$ .
+Figure 5 plots the different counterfactual predictions of submodels $A{ct}$ , $A_1$ , and $A_2$ for the probability that only one firm enters the market, i.e., the probability of the presence of a monopoly in a market with characteristics $x_0 = (0, 0, 0)$ .
 As we can see clearly, three submodels give counterfactual predictions that are discordant with each other.

-6.2 An empirical illustration for compatible submodels
+6.2.
+An empirical illustration for compatible submodels.

-6.2.1 Context and data Estimating the causal impact of college education on later earnings has always been troublesome for economists because of the endogeneity of the level of education.
-To evaluate the returns to schooling, different approaches have been proposed, and most of them rely on the validity of instruments such as parental education, tuition fees, quarter of birth, distance to college, etc. The validity of all these
+6.2.1.
+Context and Data.
+Estimating the causal impact of college education on later earnings has always been troublesome for economists because of the endogeneity of the level of education.
+To evaluate the returns to schooling, different approaches have been proposed, and most of them rely on the validity of instruments such as parental education, tuition fees, quarter of birth, distance to college, etc. The validity of all these IVs has been widely criticized because of their potential correlation with the children's unobserved skills.

-FIGURE 5. $\mathbb{P}(Y_1 + Y_2 = 1 | X = x_0)$ at various $\gamma^$ .
+FIGURE 5. $\mathbb{P}(Y_1 + Y_2 = 1 | X = x_0)$ at various $\gamma^$